Degree Fields

 Site Search / A -Z

-Psychologists study the human mind and human behavior.
-Research psychologists investigate the physical, cognitive, emotional, or social aspects of human behavior.
-Psychologists in health service fields provide mental health care in hospitals, clinics, schools, or private settings.
-Psychologists employed in applied settings, such as business, industry, government, or nonprofit organizations, provide training, conduct research, design organizational systems, and act as advocates for psychology.
+Psychologists may perform a variety of duties in a vast number of industries.
+For example, those working in health service fields may provide mental healthcare in hospitals, clinics, schools, or private settings.
+Psychologists employed in applied settings, such as business, industry, government, or nonprofit organizations, may provide training, conduct research, design organizational systems, and act as advocates for psychology.

 Psychology Resources